 21. TIME FOR SUPPRESSION OF A SEARCH

 A motion to suppress evidence obtained through a search may be made anytime before trial, or during a trial before introduction of the objectionable evidence.
 The trial judge should conduct a hearing outside the presence of the jury, and enter his findings into the record.
-Courts ruling shall be conclusive if supported by substantial evidence.
+Court ruling shall be conclusive if supported by substantial evidence.
 RCr 9.78.

 22. INCAPACITY TO STAND TRIAL